alik604/Notebooks/MNIST/readme.md

 ----

-###  Attempt n's accuracy was 0.9924, I beats the accuracy of the sample code, which was 0.9912
+###  Attempt n's accuracy was 0.9924, I beat the accuracy of the sample code, which was 0.9912